COMMITMENTS AND CONTINGENCIES

 Legal Matters — In the normal course of business, the Company is party to certain claims or legal actions.
 Although the amount of the ultimate exposure cannot be determined at this time, the Company believes that the resolution of these matters will not have a material adverse effect on its financial position, liquidity or results of operations.

-Standby Letters of Credit — As of September 30, 2022, the Company has guaranteed a $6.8 million standby letter of credit related to the self-insurance program of the properties owned by the funds.
-Additionally, as of September 30, 2022, the Company has guaranteed a $362 thousand standby letter of credit related to an operating lease.
+Standby Letters of Credit — As of December 31, 2022, the Company has guaranteed a $6.8 million standby letter of credit related to the self-insurance program of the properties owned by the funds.
+Additionally, as of December 31, 2022, the Company has guaranteed a $0.4 million standby letter of credit related to an operating lease.

 The Company may incur contingent liabilities for claims that may be made against it in the future.
 The Company enters into contracts that contain a variety of representations, warranties and covenants.
-For example, the Company, and certain of the Company’s funds have provided non-recourse carve-out guarantees for fraud, willful misconduct and other customary wrongful acts, in connection with certain investment vehicles that the Company manages.
+For example, the Company, and certain of the Company’s funds have provided non-recourse carve-out guarantees for fraud, willful misconduct and other customary wrongful acts, environmental indemnities, mechanics liens and completion guarantees in the ordinary course in connection with certain investment vehicles that the Company manages.
 The Company’s maximum exposure under these arrangements is currently unknown, and the Company’s liabilities for these matters would require a claim to be made against the Company in the future.

 The entire disclosure for commitments and contingencies.